SEARCH

 If you’re buying in Adelaide, you’re in luck.
 South Australian buyer’s agents charge some of the lowest fees in Australia.
 For the percentage pricing model, the lowest rate is 1.5% and the highest is 2.4%.

-House prices in Perth are recovering, so buyer’s agents will charge a variety of prices.
-You can expect to pay anywhere between 1.8% and 2.5% of the property purchase price or a fixed fee of about $11,000.
+Buyer’s agents in Perth will charge anywhere between 1.8% and 2.5% of the property purchase price or a fixed fee of about $11,000.
+Find the top buyers agents in Perth here.

 Should I use a buyer’s agent?